NY, NJ bombings: After suspect's capture, a search for clues into his past

 - Questions linger including possible motive and whether anyone else was involved

-New York (CNN)A day after the dramatic manhunt and shootout led to the capture of the man suspected of planting bombs in New York and New Jersey, more questions than answers remain.
+New York (CNN)What was his motive?
+Was he working alone?
+Why did he make lengthy trips to Afghanistan and Pakistan?

-What was the motive?
-Was the suspect, Ahmad Khan Rahami, 28, working alone or were other people involved?
-What kind of training did he have?
-What was the purpose of his lengthy trips to Afghanistan and Pakistan?
+These are some of the questions that have emerged in the wake of the capture of the man suspected of planting bombs in New York and New Jersey over the weekend.

-Rahami is "directly linked" to bombings Saturday in New York City and Seaside Park, New Jersey, and is believed to be connected to pipe bombs found Sunday night in Elizabeth, New Jersey, sources said.
+Ahmad Khan Rahami, 28, is "directly linked" to bombings Saturday in New York City and Seaside Park, New Jersey, and is believed to be connected to pipe bombs found Sunday night in Elizabeth, New Jersey, sources said.

 Rahami was charged with five counts of attempted murder of a law enforcement officer, second-degree unlawful possession of a weapon and second-degree possession of a weapon for an unlawful purpose on Monday, according to the Union County, New Jersey Prosecutor's office.